bgamari/ghc-wiki-import/status/gh-c-7.8.md

 - \[1\] The testsuite performance numbers need to be updated for 32 bit platforms.
 - \[2\] Mavericks was tested using **Clang**, and there are some `make fast` failures (mostly minor driver related things, but not critical.)
+- \[3\] Austin has not directly tested 10.8 yet, but he speculates it is OK based on the 10.7 and preliminary 10.9 results.

 ## The Dynamic Story